maddisondesigns/Customizer-Custom-Controls-Sample-Plugin/readme.md

 - Creates a new Panel in the Customizer called **Header & Navigation** which contains three sections (Social Icons, Contact & Search).
 - Creates a new section called **Sample Custom Controls** which contains examples of all the custom controls I created.
 - Creates a new section called **Default Controls** which contains examples of all the core controls that are included in WordPress.
+- Creates a new section called **WooCommerce Layout** with sample controls if the WooCommerce plugin is activated

 ## Installation ##